Meitei people: In Myanmar (Burma)

 Myanmar is home to a sizeable community of Meiteis, who are called Kathe in Burmese.
 Unlike other Hindu communities in Myanmar, the Meitei resemble other Burmese ethnic groups in terms of physical appearance, which has accelerated their assimilation and integration into Burmese society.
-In the early 1950s, Burmese Meiteis numbered approximately 40,000, with a third of them residing in Mandalay.
+In the early 1950s, Burmese Meiteis numbered approximately 40,000, with one-third of them residing in Mandalay.
 Current estimates are approximately 25,000.
 Meiteis have resettled throughout the country, including in villages near Myitkyina to the north, Homalin, Kalewa, Pyay, in the center of the country, and Yangon to the south.
 They continue to practice Hinduism in Myanmar.

 As a result of wars between the Meitei kingdom and the Konbaung dynasty between the 17th and 18th centuries, many Meiteis were resettled in the Burmese kingdom.
 Some Meitei settlements in modern-day Myanmar originate from the 1758–1759 war, and from the Burmese occupation of Manipur from 1819 to 1826.
 Alaungpaya, during the former campaign, resettled Meiteis in Sagaing and Amarapura.
 The Meitei people's horsemanship skills were employed in the Burmese royal army, where they formed the elite Cassay cavalry (ကသည်းမြင်းတပ်) and artillery regiments (ကသည်းအမြောက်တပ်) which were employed during the Burmese–Siamese wars.
 The Burmese court also retained a retinue of Manipuri Brahmins called Bamons, also called Kathe Ponna (ကသည်းပုဏ္ဏား) to advise and conduct court rituals.

 Language and writing systems

-The Meitei people speak the Meitei language (also known as the Manipuri language), a Tibeto-Burman language.
-Meitei is one of the languages with legal status in India, and was included in the Eighth Schedule to the Constitution of India in 1992.
+The Meitei people speak the Meitei language (also known as the Manipuri language or Meiteilon), a Tibeto-Burman language.
+The Meitei language is one of the languages with legal status in India, and was included in the Eighth Schedule to the Constitution of India in 1992.

 There are many Meitei language movements, including classical language movement (predominantly in Manipur), associate official language movement (in Assam), linguistic purism movement (predominantly in Manipur), etc.

 Historically and then after a long gap, presently, Meitei was written in the indigenous Meitei mayek script.
 The script was replaced by an alphabet based on the Bengali script in the early 18th century.
 The Meitei Mayek script has seen a revival in recent decades, and is now seen in street signs, schools, newspapers, and legislative proceeding records.